gryftir/gutsy/README.md

 gutsy version .3
 =====

+.4 printing is better thanks to using format() instead of as_text.
+Also added GutsyComment class, with an array of comments.

 .3 Follow's More links to download all top level comments, allows passing a subroutine reference to pull out specific entries.

 .2 uses HTML::TreeBuilder